Summary of Fringe Benefits

 Employees may contribute additional (voluntary) amounts to TIAA-CREF or Fidelity on a salary reduction (tax deferred) basis.
 Employees are immediately vested at 100%.
 For further information, contact the Human Resources Office.

 The College has a direct deposit plan and can make deposits directly into an employee's account with any financial institution.
+Please note, it may take up to three weeks to setup your direct deposit.
 Link to Forms.

 Hartwick College is a member of the Tuition Exchange Program, whereby the dependent children of full-time faculty, exempt, and non-exempt employees may attend at a participating school.
 There is a one-year waiting period before any employee may participate in this benefit.
-Criteria for receiving a scholarship are at the discretion of the host institution.
-For further information, contact Hartwick's Tuition Exchange Liaison, Donna Johnson.
+Criteria for receiving a scholarship is at the discretion of the host institution and a scholarship is not guaranteed.
+For further information, contact Hartwick's Tuition Exchange Liaison, Pamela Hilton, Senior Assistant Director of Admissions, email@example.com or extension 4664.
 Tuition Exchange Eligibility and Request Form.

 CIC TUITION EXCHANGE (TE-CIC)

 All full-time employees (exempt, non-exempt, and faculty) are eligible to apply for tuition scholarships for their dependent children at CIC Tuition Exchange member institutions.
 A tuition scholarship is a full tuition value.
 There is a one-year waiting period before any employee may participate in this benefit.
-Criteria for receiving a scholarship are at the discretion of the host institution.
-For further information, contact Hartwick's Tuition Exchange Liaison, Donna Johnson.
+Criteria for receiving a scholarship is at the discretion of the host institution and a scholarship is not guaranteed.
+For further information, contact Hartwick's Tuition Exchange Liaison, Pamela Hilton, Senior Assistant Director of Admissions, firstname.lastname@example.org or extension 4664.
 Tuition Exchange Eligibility and Request Form.

 The College provides a Tuition Remission program for employees to take courses at the College and receive a tuition grant.
 This program is available to faculty, exempt and non-exempt employees and their dependents (as defined by IRS guidelines).
 An individual may take courses, on a full-time or part-time basis, and a corresponding tuition grant will be credited to the employee or dependent's tuition bill.